jamulussoftware/jamuluswebsite/wiki/en/en-Software-Manual.md

 Controls the relative levels of the left and right local audio channels.
 For a mono signal it acts as a pan between the two channels.
-For example, if a microphone is connected to the right input channel and an instrument is connected to the left input channel which is much louder than the microphone, move the audio fader in a direction where the label above the fader shows L -x, where x is the current attenuation indicator.
+For example, if a microphone is connected to the right input channel and an instrument is connected to the left input channel which is much louder than the microphone, move the audio fader to increase the relative volume of the mic.

 ### Server audio mixer